- If you or someone you know is thinking of harming themselves, the following hotlines can offer you immediate assistance at any time:

 - Lancaster Crisis Intervention: (717) 394-2631

-Lancaster Crisis Intervention provides 24-hour service to persons experiencing frightening desperation, loss of control or suicidal thoughts, including phone hotline, walk-in and outreach.
-Crisis Intervention also processes involuntary commitment to mental health unit.
+Lancaster Crisis Intervention provides 24-hour service to persons experiencing frightening desperation, loss of control or suicidal thoughts.
+This includes a phone hotline, walk-in and outreach.
+Crisis Intervention also processes involuntary commitment to a mental health unit.

 - CONTACT Helpline: (717) 299-4855 and CONTACT TeenLine: (717) 394-2000

 CONTACT Helpline provides a caring presence to the residents of Lancaster County through the operation of an extensive Help Center.
 Experienced, well-trained volunteers respond to callers non-judgmentally and non-persuasively.
 All calls are confidential, anonymous and free of charge.

 The National Suicide Prevention Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress – 24 hours a day, 7 days a week.

 Family history of suicide

 A history of mental disorders, particularly clinical depression

 Feelings of hopelessness, impulsiveness or aggressive tendencies

 Isolation: A feeling of being cut off from the world

 Loss (relational, social, work or finance)